khr128/KControlPanels/README.md

 point and distance , elevation, and azimuth with respect to this point.
 You also can adjust camera's yaw and pitch angles and its rotation around the direction of view.
 There are controls for camera's field of view angle and culling planes too.

-To start using the camera UI control panel it is necessary to merge frameworks camera model into your apps managed object model by overriding -(id)managedObjectModel() method in your document implementation class.
+To start using the camera UI control panel it is necessary to merge frameworks camera model into your app's managed object model by overriding -(id)managedObjectModel() method in your document implementation class.